Let’s not lie to each other. You want to tear down your opponent’s sign, don’t you?

 Once you finish the book (it’s a quick but valuable read) you then need to come back and finish this article.

-I’m sorry to inform you that getting your signs up everywhere does not fall under the category of “necessary to win an election.”
+He learned the hard way that getting signs up everywhere does not fall under the category of “necessary to win an election.”

 Conventional wisdom amongst campaigns and candidates is that you must have signs to win.
 That’s simply not true.
-I’ve won campaigns by doing plenty of mail and not having any signs.
+Going door to door and sending direct mail are by far the most important parts of winning most campaigns.

 Signs however don’t tell a candidate’s story, and even the biggest, most beautiful signs don’t persuade voters to make their ballots for you.